List of EastEnders characters introduced in 1995: Felix Kawalski

-Felix Kawalski, played by Harry Landis, is a Jewish-Polish immigrant who sets up a barbershop in Walford.
+Felix Kawalski, played by Harry Landis, is a Jewish-Polish immigrant who sets up a barber's shop in Walford.
 A survivor of the Holocaust, Felix has spent his life searching for his family to no avail.
 He assumes they had all perished in the Nazi concentration camps, so he is thrilled when he finally makes contact with his surviving sister.
-Felix is first seen in November 1995 when he moves to Walford to open a barber shop.
+Felix is first seen in November 1995 when he moves to Walford to open a barber's shop.
 He is interested in brass band music, and when he notices Sonia Jackson (Natalie Cassidy) attempting to play the trumpet he tries to offer her the benefit of his wisdom.
 However, Sonia takes his kind gesture the wrong way and tells her stepfather Alan (Howard Antony).
 Thinking that Felix is a paedophile, Alan immediately warns him to stay away from Sonia.
 Intimidated, Felix agrees.
 Rumours about Felix begin to spread around Walford, leading Sonia and her friend Clare Tyler (Gemma Bissix) to think that he had murdered his wife, cut her to pieces and buried her in the basement of his shop.
 They are terrified of him, even more so when Clare enters the shop on a dare and notices that he has a cut throat razor.
 Clare runs away when Felix refuses to tell her what is in his basement, and she immediately assumes his dead wife must have been down there.
 She, Sonia and Janine Butcher (Alexia Demetriou) steal Felix's keys and sneak into the dark basement where Clare trips and knocks herself out.
 Panicking, Sonia and Janine run to The Queen Victoria public house and tell Clare's stepfather Nigel Bates (Paul Bradley) that she has been kidnapped.
-Nigel, Grant (Ross Kemp) and Phil Mitchell (Steve McFadden), find Felix unbuttoning Clare's clothing and immediately suspect the worst.
+Nigel, Grant (Ross Kemp) and Phil Mitchell (Steve McFadden) find Felix unbuttoning Clare's clothing and immediately suspect the worst.
 Grant attacks Felix and only stops when Clare tells him that Felix is merely taking care of her, following her fall.
 As she looks around the cellar, she discovers that all Felix has to hide is a vast collection of butterflies.